What brings you here

-I am honoured to have been selected to create a community art installation with Rail74 Community Rail Partnership.
+In collaboration with Rail74 Community Rail Partnership I am undertaking a new public artwork to be located at Hamilton Central Station.
 The artwork aims to engage with the public and raise awareness and understanding of mental health issues, particularly those faced by young people in our society.

 The artwork will include positive affirmations in the form of Mantras conveying uplifting messages to commuters at Hamilton Central.